Every year, expats from all over pack up their things and head off to get a slice of la dolce vita – the good life.

-The mortgage structure in Italy is very different to what expats may be used to, so while the base rate may seem low (often as low as two percent) other charges will apply.
+The mortgage structure in Italy is very different from what expats may be used to, so while the base rate may seem low (often as low as two percent), other charges will apply.
 Set-up fees are higher, there’s less competition and banks are unlikely to lend expats the whole property value.
-For these reasons and more, it’s a very good idea to get an independent financial adviser on board before you apply.
+For these reasons and more, expats should secure the services of an independent financial adviser.

 ►For more information about the process of buying property, read Purchasing Italian property the right way

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Italy.
 Please contact us if you'd like to contribute.

 Elisa is an Australian journalist who came to Tuscany for a year, and fell in love (how cliché?), and decided to stick around.
 Cutting her teeth in frenetic-paced Rome, she now writes a Tuscan travel blog and online travel guide about her new home, the infinitely beautiful Tuscan Maremma, so that others can get a taste of la dolce vita.

 Expat Health Insurance

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.